 Young children need a lot of physical care such as feeding and toileting, so the work can be messy.

 Your hours would normally be 35 to 40 hours per week, Monday to Friday.
-Many nurseries are open during school holidays.
+Most nurseries are open during school holidays.

 Hours may include shifts, if the nursery opens early (some open at 7.30am) and closes late (many are open until at least 6.00pm).
 If a parent is late in coming to collect a child someone must stay on with the child.

 By taking an NC in Early Education and Childcare, one year full time, followed by the HNC in Childhood Practice for a further year full time.
 Entry to the NC is usually 3-5 subjects at National 4 or 5 including English.
 Entry to the HNC is by completing the NC first or 2 Highers including English.